 - 1. Develop and incorporate skills in critical thinking, interpretation, reasoning, questioning, and decision-making. - 2.
 Apply principles from basic sciences, social sciences, clinical practice, and dental technology to deliver comprehensive care to their patients. - 3.
 Practice and apply safe delivery of patient care. - 4.
 Develop competence in assessing, evaluating, planning, and treating oral conditions and diseases. - 5.
 Develop effective verbal and nonverbal interpersonal communication skills. - 6.
-Interpret, evaluate, and synthesize current scientific research and apply evidence-based reasoning skills throughout the program curriculum. - 7.
-Recognize good health practices and promote these ideals to others. - 8.
-Promote ethical behavior required in the practice of dentistry. - 9.
-Assume a leadership and collaborative role in the advancement of the dental assisting profession through community activities and affiliations with professional organizations. - 10.
+Recognize good health practices and promote these ideals to others. - 7.
+Promote ethical behavior required in the practice of dentistry. - 8.
+Assume a leadership and collaborative role in the advancement of the dental assisting profession through community activities and affiliations with professional organizations. - 9.
 Recognize the need for life-long learning and professional development.